-End to end (E2E) supply chain involves an integrated entire process.
+End to end (E2E) supply chain involves an entire integrated process.
 From product design and procurement of raw materials then scheduling, production and then final delivery of finished product to the customer.
-It is further extended to after sales service and reverse logistics depending on the nature of the business.
+It is further extended to after-sales service and reverse logistics depending on the nature of the business.

 Whereas, E2E is a holistic view of a supply chain that integrates all supply chain functions.
 It provides greater customer experience and process efficiency by having visibility across the supply chain.

 As discussed above, the E2E supply chain starts at product design and can go until the product returns.
 However, this is depending on the nature of the business.
 In order to understand where the supply chain ends, it would be better to break it down into the main components of Supply Chain Management (SCM).

 The main components of an end-to-end supply chain management are:

 To optimize the E2E supply chain, the above components need to be well integrated.
 It requires an enterprise resource planning (ERP) system that provides real-time information with visibility across the supply chain.

 The following approaches can help to optimize the supply chain:

 With an integrated E2E supply chain design and visibility across the supply chain, businesses can better serve customers.
 The benefits are the following: